iia/Thirst/README.md

 To flash the Wio Node the serial USART device must be connected as shown below.

-:information_source: **_NOTE: The red, green and blue markings on the image represent RX,TX and GND pins of the Wio Node's PORT0_**
+:information_source: **_NOTE: The RED, GREEN and BLUE markings on the image represent RX,TX and GND pins respectively of the Wio Node's PORT0_**

 <p align="center">
     <img